 Given the history, there are still reports that the Continental and British breeds influenced the breeding of cattle for several generations about 100 years ago.
 In 1887, cattle breeds such as Angus, Holstein, Korean, Ayrshire, Simmental, Devon, Shorthorn, and Brown Swiss were imported and heavily impacted the heredity of Wagyu in the new era.

 Japan built an isolated space to continue breeding and using different techniques to cultivate Wagyu calving.
-Over the years, the agricultural system used resulted in a diverse characteristic of cows.
+Over the years, the agricultural system used and the approach to how is Kobe beef raised resulted in diverse characteristics of cows.
 This led to the Kobe generation becoming the world’s standard of quality meat with rich flavor and delighting tenderness.

 The feeding practices and unorthodox farming were realized.
 Breeders started adopting a mixture of practices, taking science, humidity, and temperature into consideration.
 Cows were fed grains during the summer months to prevent the thickness of their fat.
 Beer helped stimulate the cows’ appetites before eating.